-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or When you enroll in a Medic program, your hospice serv Part B services related to yo paid for by Original Medica (Employer HMO-POS). ices and your Part A and our terminal prognosis_are less to live if your illness runs its normal course.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider. \$0 for an initial Medicare-covered hospice consultation.
+Your plan is obligated to help you find Medicare- certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
+Your hospice doctor can be a network provider or an out-of-network provider.
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to hospice you have the right to remain in your plan; if you chose to remain in your plan, if you chose to remain in your plan you must continue to pay plan premiums.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Priority Medicare (Employer HMO). \$0 for an initial Medicare-covered hospice consultation.
 Deductible does not apply.
-30% for an initial Medicare-covered hospice consultation.
-Deductible does apply.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-S What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hospice care (continued) While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Hospice care ( continued ) While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis : If you need non-emergency, non- urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the full cost-share